Sainsbury's: Multi-channel retailer and restructuring (2016–present)

 In April 2018, Sainsbury's entered talks with Walmart about a proposed merger with Asda, which, if approved, could have formed the largest UK supermarket company.
 Under the proposal, Walmart would have owned 42% of the group, with day-to-day operations being led by the chief executive of Sainsbury's at the time, Mike Coupe.
 The group also outlined plans to open branches of Argos within Asda shops.
 However, the Competition and Markets Authority (the UK's regulator on anti-competitive practices) said in February 2019 that it could block the merger.
 On 25 April 2019, the Competition and Markets Authority blocked the merger and it was abandoned by Sainsbury's.

 In November 2020, Sainsbury's stated that up to 3,500 jobs were at risk due to the closure of supermarket counters and the closure of further Argos standalone stores.
 In March 2021, the group announced further restructuring with the loss of 1150 head office and warehousing roles.
 Office sites Victoria and Saffron House in London, as well as Walsgrave in Coventry, were closed; office space was reduced at other sites at Milton Keynes, Coventry, London and Manchester.
 The restructure also included the closure of the company's only online fulfilment centre in Bromley-by-Bow, London; with online orders instead being fulfilled by nearby stores with online fulfilment capabilities The group reported a £261 million loss in April 2021, citing £485 million of investment in 'additional safety measures' in response to the Coronavirus pandemic, additional staffing costs and additional staff bonuses.
 The group's financial results included the one-off costs of announced restructuring as well as writedowns of its estate valuations and banking assets.
 The group's new CEO Simon Roberts has started to focus the grocery business on a 'food first strategy'; the company's slogan changed in May 2021 and an advertising campaign followed promoting healthier eating choices and sustainable food, designed to complement the company's partnership of the 2021 UN Climate Change Conference being held in the UK.

+On 31 October 2024, Sainsbury's announced the sale of its Argos Financial Services cards portfolio to NewDay Group for £720 million ($934 million) as part of its plan to concentrate on its main retail operations.

+On 13 September 2025, Sainsbury's were in talks to sell Argos to JD.com, but walked away from the deal a day later.

 Leaders

 Shops

 In March 2019, Sainsbury's shop portfolio was as follows:

 It is particularly strong in London and the South-East, where it is based, and has powerful positions within many UK cities.
-The company acquired the Midlands-based Thoroughgood in the 1930s.
-Expansion since 1945 has given the company national reach, although the chain is not as well-represented in Scotland as Tesco and Morrisons.
+The company acquired the Midlands-based firm Thoroughgood in the 1930s.
+Expansion since 1945 has given the company national reach, although the chain is not as well-represented in Scotland as Tesco, Asda and Morrisons.